Opel Kadett B: Mixed fortunes in the US

-The Kadett B was sold in the United States through a large number of selected Buick dealers from 1966 until Autumn 1972 (72 models were only imported by special order by the dealer), branded simply as the Opel in the 1970 and 71 model years.
+The Kadett B was sold in the United States through a large number of selected Buick dealers from 1966 until Autumn 1972 (72 models were imported only by special order by the dealer), branded simply as the Opel in the 1970 and 71 model years.
 The U.S. models from the 1968 model year were given the front end and trim similar to the new Opel Olympia but with the turn signals put into the grille beside the headlights (as opposed to under them like the Olympia).
 From 1969 additional lighting changes were made to include side marker lights.
 The 1968 had side marker reflectors on the front fender and larger wrap-around tail lights that were unique to the US Market to meet new US regulations.
 The US cars also received sealed-beam headlights at the front, and the car took part in the Trans-Am Series during its commercial life.
 The Kadett Bs, like the predecessor Kadett A, were technically simple cars whose task was to compete with the market leader, the Volkswagen Beetle.
-The mainstay of the US Kadett at this time was the coupe-bodied fast back and station wagon/caravan.
-Sedans and specifically the four-door sedan were offered only sporadically.
-In the case of the four door it was only offered in the 1967 (all 1.1L with trim matching the European Opel Kadett of the time) and 1971 model years (all 1.9L and less than 700 were imported and sold).
+The mainstay of the US Kadett at this time was the coupé-bodied fast back and estate.
+Saloons and specifically the four-door saloon were offered only sporadically.
+In the case of the four door it was offered only in the 1967 (all 1.1 L with trim matching the European Opel Kadett of the time) and 1971 model years (all 1.9 L and less than 700 were imported and sold).

 Roughly 430,000 Opel Kadett Bs were imported to the U.S.

 The United States car magazine Car and Driver published a highly critical test of an Opel Kadett L 1500 Caravan in February 1968, featuring photos of the car in a junkyard.
 Reportedly, GM withdrew ads from that magazine for several months as a consequence.